'I feel blessed' - No deaths in Mexico passenger jet crash

 “Many managed to leave the plane on foot,” Cardoza said.

-The operator of Durango airport, Grupo Aeroportuario Centro Norte (OMAB.MX), attributed the crash to bad weather conditions, citing preliminary reports.
+The airport operator attributed the crash to bad weather, citing preliminary reports.
 The plane had barely taken off when it felt like it was hit by a strong air current, another passenger told network Televisa.

+“We deeply regret this accident.
+The families of all those affected are in our thoughts and in our hearts,” Aeromexico said in a statement.

 The head of Mexico’s civil aviation agency, Luis Gerardo Fonseca, said it could take months to know the cause of the accident.
 Speaking to Televisa, he said the plane’s voice and data recorders would be recovered once rescue efforts were completed.